Hakanlsk/Hakanlsk/README.md

 Hello, my name is [Hakan Işık] 👋
 This GitHub repository is created to share everything I've learned about web development languages such as HTML, CSS, JavaScript, and React.

 Project List 📂
+• Dark-And-Light-Mode: I made a simple start for Javascript in this project.
+• Digital-Clock: In this project I made a digital clock with Javascript.
+• JS-30-Days---DrumKit-Project: In this project, I made a fun drum kit with Javascript.
+• Calculator: In this project I made a simple calculator with Javascript.
-• Dark-And-Light-Mode: In this project, I designed a simple web page using HTML and CSS.
+• Slider: In this project, I prepared a slide of car photos with Javascript.
-• Digital-Clock: In this project, I created a simple calculator using JavaScript.
+• to-Do-List: In this project, I created a to-do list with Javascript.
+• Form-Validator: I coded Javascript form validator in this project.
+• Play-Hangman: In this project, I coded a hangman game with Javascript.
+• Movie-Ticket-Reservation-System: In this project, I made a movie ticket reservation system with Javascript.
-• JS-30-Days---DrumKit-Project: In this project, I developed a To-Do List application using React.
+• Quiz-App: In this project, I made a quiz application with Javascript.
-• Calculator:
-• Slider:
-• to-Do-List: